Chrysler CEO says no talks, but open to Canada investment pitch

 Chrysler had reportedly sought $700 million in government support toward a $3.6 billion investment for the plant, but the deal was scuttled when federal and provincial officials pressed Chrysler on how much of its investment would be spent in Ontario, it was reported in March.

-Marchionne, who is also the CEO of Fiat, which owns Chrysler, said on Wednesday that his company is already investing in the Windsor plant without government funds.
+Marchionne, who is also the CEO of Fiat FIA.MI, which owns Chrysler, said on Wednesday that his company is already investing in the Windsor plant without government funds.

 Chrysler has said it will develop and produce its next-generation minivan in Windsor, Ontario, but has not detailed the scope or duration of that production work, nor how much it will spend to re-tool the plant.
 It is unknown if the company scaled back its investment after the government talks failed.